FidelusAleksander/ghcertified/content/questions/foundations/question-011.md

 ---
 archetype: "questions"
 title: "Question 011"
-question: "What are the use cases for using labels?"
+question: "What are the use cases for labels?"
 draft: false
 ---